rmkit-dev/rmkit/docs/RMKIT.md

 ### Handling User Input

-The remarkable has two motion devices: the touch screen and the stylus input as well as a single button device. rMkit opens these devices through /dev/input/, which uses the lib_event framework in the linux kernel. rMkit normalizes the values from the events into more coherent objects and forwards them to any widgets that are effected by them.
+The remarkable has two motion devices: the touch screen and the stylus input as well as a single button device. rmkit opens these devices through /dev/input/, which uses the lib_event framework in the linux kernel. rmkit normalizes the values from the events into more coherent objects and forwards them to any widgets that are effected by them.